-The situation is worsened by the deficit of information on skills required, of courses to address targeted issues and of fresh graduates entering the labour market with skills that are not fully relevant.
+The situation is worsened by the deficit of information on skills required, of courses to address targeted issues, and of fresh graduates entering the labour market with skills that are not fully relevant.

-- based on the field of study (Ma'dan, et al., 2020). - 2.
+- There is a need to increase universityindustry collaboration in curriculum content design, teaching and learning processes and career advisory functions. - University should be more open and flexible, to allow Industry to give specific feedback on the curriculum of a degree programme. - Teachers/lecturers should be proactive in increasing industry engagement for policy-related research.
+This increases the knowledge and exposure of lecturers. - c.
+Career services centres in IHLs should play a mediator role to promote graduates.
+At the same time, students should be given the latest information on current job opportunities and market needs separately based on the field of study (Ma'dan, et al., 2020). - 2.
 Lecturers' teaching methods should be periodically assessed by students, graduates, peers and industries.
 Lecturers who are lacking in delivering effective lectures or who do not meet the minimum criteria should attend professional and enhancement programmes periodically.
-These programmes should aim at enhancing communication skills, content delivery skills and the ability to speak confidently. - 3.
-Innovative teaching approaches that focus on student-centred learning are needed to deliver an efficient and effective learning and development process.
+These programmes should aim at enhancing communication skills, content delivery skills and the ability to speak confidently.

+- 3. Innovative teaching approaches that focus on student-centred learning are needed to deliver an efficient and effective learning and development process.
 Such methods prioritise the development of creative and critical thinking, problem solving, communication and team working. - 4.
-IHLs should provide more LMIs to graduates and enhance the technical skills of graduates, especially those who, due to their degrees, take a relatively longer time to find a job. - 5.
-IHLs and government initiatives should focus on building relevant skills (technical and transversal) and resilient capabilities, and ensure that talents are able to leverage on machines and technologies to increase output and efficiency.
+IHLs should provide more LMI to graduates and enhance the technical skills of graduates, especially those who, due to their degrees, take a relatively longer time to find a job. - 5.
+IHLs and government initiatives should focus on building relevant skills (technical and transversal) and resilient capabilities, and ensure that talent are able to leverage on machines and technologies to increase output and efficiency.